Household Hazardous Waste & Electronics Collection – Clean Sweep

 Shopvacs and garage vacuum cleaners

-Dispose of your electronics safely and responsibly while helping
+Dispose of your electronics safely and responsibly while helping support the State of Wisconsin e-Cycle program.

 Not accepting: